 Dealings will be deemed to have been conducted at arm's length if: (a) the value of the transaction is certified by either (i) a person who has been approved by the Depositary as being independent and competent or (ii) a person who has been approved by the Directors as being independent and competent in the case of transactions involving the Depositary; (b) the transaction is executed on best terms on an organised investment exchange in accordance with the rules of the relevant exchange; or (c) where (a) and (b) are not practical, the transaction is executed on terms which the Depositary or, in the case of a transaction involving the Depositary, the Directors, are satisfied are negotiated at arm's length and are in the best interests of Shareholders.
-The Depositary or, in the case of a transaction involving the Directors, shall document how it complied with the requirements of paragraphs (a), (b) or (c) above.
-Where transactions are conducted in accordance with paragraph (c) above, the depositary or, in the case of a transaction involving the transaction involving the Depositary or, being satisfied that the transaction conformed to the principles outlined here.
+The Depositary or, in the case of a transaction involving the Depositary, the Directors, shall document how it complied with the requirements of paragraphs (a), (b) or (c) above.
+Where transactions are conducted in accordance with paragraph (c) above, the depositary or, in the case of a transaction involving the Depositary, the Directors, shall document its or their rationale for being satisfied that the transaction conformed to the principles outlined here.